 Natalie Simpson, associate professor of operations management and strategy in the School of Management, has received the prestigious 2013 Wickham Skinner Teaching Innovation Award from the Production and Operations Management Society (POMS).

 Douglas A. Lauffenburger, Ford Professor of Bioengineering at the Massachusetts Institute of Technology (MIT), will present the School of Pharmacy and Pharmaceutical Science’s second annual David Chu Lecture at 10 a.m.
-April 30 in 190 Kapoor Hall, South Campus.
+April 30.

 The Confucius Institute in the UB Asian Studies Program (UBCI) will offer a K-12 immersion day camp in Chinese language and culture this summer, as well as an immersion experience in China for high school students.